Any recipe will taste absolutely delicious with Mixed Herbs!

 - Rinse the herbs and tie them together with string or twine.

-- Then, place the herbs in a well-ventilated area to dry.
+- Hang the herbs in a well-ventilated area to dry.

 - The leaves will eventually become crunchy.